vmware/pyvmomi/docs/vim/fault/NoCompatibleHost.rst

         `vim.fault.VimFault`_

-  A NoCompatibleHost fault is thrown when DRS cannnot find a compatible host in a given compute resource to run a virtual machine on.
+  A NoCompatibleHost fault is thrown when DRS cannot find a compatible host in a given compute resource to run a virtual machine on.

 Attributes:

     host (`str`_): is optional.

     error (`str`_): is optional.